repo22024/curso2024-2025/BASES DE DATOS  1º DAM/PROYECTOS DE BASES DE DATOS/abian/informe.md

   `costeTotal` DOUBLE NOT NULL,
   `fechaInicioReserva` DATETIME NOT NULL, `fechaFinReserva` DATETIME NOT NULL,
-  `estado` ENUM("pendiemte", "enCurso", "finalizado", "anulado") NOT NULL, `clientes_idClientes` INT NOT NULL, `vehiculos_idVehiculos` INT NOT NULL, `vehiculos_idSucursal` INT NOT NULL,
+  `estado` ENUM("pendiente", "enCurso", "finalizado", "anulado") NOT NULL, `clientes_idClientes` INT NOT NULL, `vehiculos_idVehiculos` INT NOT NULL, `vehiculos_idSucursal` INT NOT NULL,